 The committee is chaired by an independent non-executive director and currently comprises two non-executive directors, both of whom are independent.
-From the beginning of the 2015 financial year through to the resignation of Mr Michael Sweeney on 5th January 2015, the committee comprised three non-executive directors.

 Consultation

 The committee may obtain information from, and consult with, management and external advisers, as it considers appropriate.